Stock monitoring for serious investors

 Monday morning portfolio summary

 Your portfolio closed at $214,830 on Friday, down 1.7% for the week.
 The pullback was led by NVDA, which fell 5.5% after its Q4 earnings beat expectations but disappointed on forward guidance — $260B in market value was erased overnight.
-Meanwhile, AAPL continues to hold near highs after its record $143.8B revenue quarter.
+Meanwhile, AAPL continues to trade near highs after its record $143.8B revenue quarter.

 • NVDA: Despite beating estimates, shares dropped on concerns about AI demand peaking and concentrated data center revenue (91% of total).
 The $4.5B H20 inventory charge from the October filing is still weighing on sentiment.